crc-org/vfkit/doc/missing-vz-api.md

 # Missing APIs

-This document contains a non-exhaustive list of APIs not currently used/supported by `vfkit`, but could be useful to have.
+This document is a non-exhaustive list of unimplemented APIs, which may be worth adding to `vfkit`.

 ## non-vz APIs